How Much Water Should You Really Drink Every Day?

 - If you find it easier to drink cold water, freeze water bottles and sip on them all day long as the ice melts.

 - Add wedges of lemon, lime or other fruits or even cucumber, to add flavor to your water and encourage increased consumption.

-- When you’re at home, at work or at a restaurant, choose water over sugar-sweetened beverages, which will also eliminate unnecessary calories and promote weight management, and encourage your children to do so as well.
+- When you’re at home, at work or at a restaurant, choose water over sugar-sweetened beverages, and encourage your children to do so as well.
+This will also eliminate unnecessary calories and promote weight management.

 To learn more about sports medicine and sports nutrition through Texas Health, visit TexasHealth.org/SportsMedicine.